Have you ever noticed that depressed people are sometimes highly prone to being angry and irritable, compared to others?

 Want to know more about depression?
 Read 10 Hidden Traits Of Depression You Might Not Know About

 It takes just two steps.

-First, the feeling of hurt is experienced.
-Then comes the feeling of pity which the person feels on oneself thinking that they are victimized.
+The feeling of hurt is experienced.
+Then comes the feeling of pity that the person feels on oneself thinking that they are victimized.

 It happens in the way which looks like, the person is suffering for a certain reason and the people who aren’t even responsible for it, have to pay.

 It needs one to be wise enough to change this tendency.
 Being depressed is not good but that doesn’t mean that one will vent out one’s anger.
 It strongly affects the leading of a healthy life.

 Irritability is another sign of depression.
 According to psychologists, adults who get angry or upset very easily are usually suffering from depression.

 They are likely to react to even the smallest of annoyances.
 Even an insignificant thing triggers their inner trauma which forces them to react.